-PROPOSED ENLARGEMENT OF RIVIERPLAAS AND SUURLEMOEN DAMS AND ASSOCIATED PIPELINE INFRASTRUCTURE ON FARM NO. 602 AND PORTION 43 OF FARM KLEIN VALLEY NO. 481, NEAR CITRUSDAL, WESTERN CAPE PROVINCE: NOTIFICATION OF INTENTION TO SUBMIT AN APPLICATION FOR ENVIRONMENTAL AUTHORISATION AND AVAILABILITY OF THE PRE-APPLICATION BASIC ASSESSMENT REPORT AND INTEGRATED WATER USE LICENCE APPLICATION
+PROPOSED ENLARGEMENT OF RIVIERPLAAS AND SUURLEMOEN DAMS AND ASSOCIATED PIPELINE INFRASTRUCTURE ON FARM NO. 602 AND PORTION 43 OF FARM KLEIN VALLEY NO. 481, NEAR CITRUSDAL, WESTERN CAPE PROVINCE: NOTIFICATION OF INTENTION TO SUBMIT AN APPLICATION FOR ENVIRONMENTAL AUTHORISATION AND AVAILABILITY OF THE DRAFT BASIC ASSESSMENT REPORT AND INTEGRATED WATER USE LICENCE APPLICATION

 BASIC IMPACT ASSESSMENT PROCESS: